simp/simp-doc/docs/glossary.rst

       The `Initial RAMDisk`.
 A complete environment that is loaded at boot time to enable booting the rest of the operating system.

+   IMA
+   Integrity Management Architecture
+      The integrity subsystem is to detect if files have been accidentally or maliciously altered, both remotely and locally.

+      Source: `IMA Sourceforge Page <http://linux-ima.sourceforge.net/linux-ima-content.html-20110907>`_

    IP
    IP Address
    Internet Protocol Address